cuiyongbo/hello-world/my_wiki/shell_command/sort_manual.rst

       start a key at POS1, end it at POS2 (origin 1)

-      *POS* is F[.C][OPTS], where F is the field number and C the character position in the field. *OPTS* is one or more single-letter ordering options, which override global ordering options for that key.
+      *POS* is F[.C][OPTS], where F is the field number and C the beginning character position in the field. *OPTS* is one or more single-letter ordering options, which override global ordering options for that key.
       If no key is given, use the entire line as the key.